marcosschroh/python-schema-registry-client/docs/client.md

         key_password (str): Key password
-        extra_headers (dict): Extra headers to add on every requests. timeout (httpx._client.TimeoutTypes): The timeout configuration to use when sending requests. pool_limits (httpx.PoolLimits): The connection pool configuration to use when determining the maximum number of concurrently open HTTP connections.
+        extra_headers (dict): Extra headers to add on every requests. timeout (httpx._client.TimeoutTypes): The timeout configuration to use when sending requests. pool_limits (httpx.Limits): The connection pool configuration to use when determining the maximum number of concurrently open HTTP connections.
 ```